OracleCloudTw/CloudNative_Mobile/Integrations/304-IntegrationsLab.md

 ![](images/304/09.monitoring.audit.png)
 ![](images/304/10.monitoring.audit1.png)

-13. Finally, we can logout from Integration Cloud Service before proceed to next lab exercise.
+13. Finally, we can logout from Integration Cloud before proceed to next lab exercise.
-On the top right corner of ICS dashboard, click on your username and then click `Sign Out`.
+On the top right corner of OIC dashboard, click on your username and then click `Sign Out`.

 ![](images/304/11.logout.png)